aehng/TypingTutor/vite-project/README.md

 When incorect keys are pressed the underline does not move on Letters are Case Sensitive
-The current underlined character is highlighted on the keyboard
+The current underlined character is highlighted on the keyboard If the next letter needs to be capitalized the Shift key is highlighted before the next letter is highlighted